BEST DIVORCE LAWYER IN HUNTSVILLE AL

 What are the grounds for divorce in Alabama

-In Alabama, a traditional divorce can be sought under various grounds, each requiring specific circumstances to be met in order to proceed with the dissolution of the marriage.
+In Alabama, a traditional divorce can be sought under various grounds, each requiring specific circumstances to be met to proceed with the dissolution of the marriage.
 These grounds include: 1.
 Adultery: If one spouse engages in extramarital affairs, it can be considered as a valid reason for pursuing a traditional divorce.
 However, it is important to note that gathering sufficient evidence to prove adultery can be challenging.

 2. Abandonment: In the case of abandonment, one spouse must have left the other without any reasonable cause or justification.
 The abandonment must have lasted for a continuous period of at least one year.